symfony/symfony-docs/guides/page_creation.rst

        http://localhost/app.php/hello/Ryan

-   The front controller, ``app.php``, is executed and the URI ``/hello/Ryan`` is routed internally using your routing configuration.
+   The front controller, ``app.php``, is executed and the URI ``/hello/Ryan`` is routed internally using the routing configuration.
 By using Apache ``mod_rewrite`` rules, you can force the ``app.php`` file to be executed without needing to specify it in the URL::